richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 [9-2]

 In order to design these types of integrated systems of systems, designers need better tools for managing the information they are working with[9-5]

+## algorithms
+A series of bespoke algorithms were developed following underlying mathematical principles inspired from the universal order of orbital motion.[9-6]